wldyd920/TA-DARTS/README.md

 Change exp_path in test.py before you run test.py.

 ## Notification
-1. It will make exp directory and search0 directory.
+1. It will automatically make exp directory and search0 directory.
 > exp : saves trained models and logs of it.
 > search0 : saves searched model and log. if you run "python train_search.py" again, it will overide unlike exp directory.
 0 means the used GPU number for that search.
-2. Genotype = V1
+2. Current genotype is V1.

 ## Changes
 1. Some cuda functions has been editted and also added erasing cache to prevent cuda error including OOM.